How is RSRP calculated and what does it mean?

 • RSRP is determined by integrating the power of the received reference signals over the defined measurement bandwidth.

-• Mathematically, RSRP is calculated as the power sum of the received reference signals divided by the number of resource elements used for the measurement.
+• Mathematically, RSRP is calculated as the sum of the received reference signal power divided by the number of resource elements used for measurement.

 • The choice of measurement bandwidth is critical in RSRP calculation.